Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Introduction

-Our first main finding is that MBA students implement earnings distributions that are more unequal than those of the average American, irrespective of whether worker earnings derive from luck or merit.
-When worker earnings are determined by luck, MBA students implement a Gini coefficient of $0.43$, and when worker earnings are determined by task performance, they implement a Gini coefficient of $0.62$.
-These inequality levels exceed those estimated using an identical methodology in representative U.S.\ samples, where the corresponding Gini coefficients are approximately $0.36$ and $0.56$, respectively \citep{almas.etal2020}.
+We report two main findings.
+First, MBA students implement more unequal earnings distributions than those chosen by the average American, regardless of whether worker earnings are due to luck or merit.
+MBA students implement a Gini coefficient of $\getval{cmp_mba_b0_2dp}$ when worker earnings reflect luck and $\getval{cmp_mba_perfgini_2dp}$ when they reflect task performance.
+These levels exceed the corresponding pooled estimates of $\getval{pool_luck_genpop_2dp}$ and $\getval{pool_perfgini_genpop_2dp}$ across four representative U.S.\ samples \citep{almas.etal2020, cohn.etal2023, preuss2025inequality, harrs2025fairness}.

-Our second main finding is that MBA students' redistributive choices are responsive to the efficiency cost of redistribution.
-When worker earnings are randomly assigned, introducing an efficiency cost of redistribution increases the implemented Gini coefficient by $0.20$ Gini points.
-This effect on redistribution is an order of magnitude larger than that estimated on U.S. samples, which typically finds an elasticity close to, and statistically indistinguishable from, zero \citep{almas.etal2020, almas2025fairness}.
-We validate these findings through a replication study with Cornell undergraduate business students---another sample of future elites.
+Second, MBA students' redistributive choices respond to the efficiency cost of redistribution.
+When worker earnings are randomly assigned, introducing an efficiency cost increases the implemented Gini coefficient by $\getval{gini_b2_fd}$ points.
+This response is much larger than in representative U.S.\ samples, where estimated responses to efficiency costs are typically statistically indistinguishable from zero \citep{almas.etal2020, almas2025fairness}.
+We replicate these findings with Cornell undergraduate business students---another sample of future elites.